 It’s no wonder the amount of people experiencing depression and anxiety is on the rise.

 Studies have shown that younger people, ages 18-39, are being affected by the pandemic.
 Feelings of isolation during quarantine and fear of catching the virus are major concerns that are leading to a spike in depression.
 The anxiety one experiences from something as mundane as turning on the tv can result in a tailspin of reactions.

 Right now, more than ever, engaging in some self care practices can be life saving.

-Pre-pandemic, you may have thought of self care as nothing more than massages, facials, manicure, pedicures and visiting the salon; self indulgent practices that only enhanced an instagram profile where every picture seems to say “wow, look how awesome and unrealistic my life is cuz I do these things!”.
+Pre-pandemic, you may have thought of self care as nothing more than massages, facials, manicure, pedicures and visiting the salon.
+Theses self indulgent practices seem to only enhanced an Instagram profile where every picture says “wow, look how awesome and unrealistic my life is cuz I do these things”!

 We all need it.
 And we all should be doing it.
-Think of it as learning to become your own support system.
-That doesn’t mean adapting to the idea that you have to do everything on your own, but giving yourself some space and love to release any negative emotions that are weighing you down and preventing you from feeling contentment.
+Think of it as learning how to become your own support system.
+It doesn’t mean adapting to the idea that you have to do everything on your own.
+Give yourself some space and love to release any negative emotions that are weighing you down.
+Give yourself that feeling of contentment.

 There are so many different ways to practice self care.

 Here’s a suggestion: start by creating a small space, that’s not your bed, that is unique to you.
 I say not your bed because it can lead to excessive sleeping and a feeling of sluggishness.
 This space, however, can be in your bedroom; let it be anywhere that gives you a feeling of peace.

 Self care is intentional, not spontaneous.
 By intentional, I mean it’s something you’ve taken the time to plan.
 Of course it’s possible that you’ll discover something that brings you a feeling of peace, completely by accident, but the point is to know what you’re going to do, for the sake of doing it.